faraazmalak/api-data-display/README.md

 For example, we have a User component, which specifies all the rendering configuration of user data

 ### src/components/core
-This folder contains a set of components that can take any component from src/components/API and render it on the canvas.
+This folder contains a set of Higher-Order components that can take any component from src/components/API and render it on the canvas.